 Energy drinks are banned from College.
-If seen, they should be confiscated and the student given a 'strike' on their lanyard Conduct card.
+If seen, they should be confiscated and the student given a W1 on Bromcom.

-Any poor behaviour outside of lessons will initially be logged as a 'strike' on the student's Conduct sticker.
-If a larger incident occurs it will be logged onto SIMS by the member of staff who initially dealt with the incident.
-If further intervention is required, this will be highlighted on SIMS and the PL/RSL/SLT to deal with.
+Any poor behaviour outside of lessons will initially be pointed out to the student by the member of staff.
+If repeated, then will be logged on Bromcom as a W1.
+This can be escalated to the Pastoral if needed as a W2.
+If a larger incident occurs it will be logged onto Bromcom by the member of staff who initially dealt with the incident.
+If further intervention is required, this will be highlighted on Bromcom and the PL/RSL/SLT to deal with.